carrier-labs/go-mrss/README.md

 Helper package to generate MRSS media feeds.
 Built and tested for Live Feeds in Brightsign players

-Based on the [Media RSS specification](http://search.yahoo.com/mrss/), but only to the extent that is needed for Live Feeds.
+Based on the [Media RSS specification](http://search.yahoo.com/mrss/), but only to the extent that is needed for Live Feeds as shown [here](https://support.brightsign.biz/hc/en-us/articles/218067267-Supported-Media-RSS-feeds).

 ## Installation